In this article, we will setup Linux Mint 19.1 on the virtual machine using VM Workstation 15.1.0 virtualization

 Select the operating system you will setup in the Select a Guest Operating System window.
 Select Linux as the following image, then select Ubuntu 64-bit for installation and click Next.

 Type Linux Mint 19.1 for the VM name.
 You can also configure the installation location of your virtual machine as your External HDD by clicking the Browse button because it is useful to store the VM on a different disk.

-Depending on your computer’s hardware performance, you can configure 2 CPUs and 2 cores to make Linux Mint faster on VMware.
+Depending on the hardware performance of your computer, you can configure 2 CPUs and 2 cores to run Linux Mint faster.
 You can change the values here as you like.

 After configuring the processor settings for the virtual machine, click Next to continue.